Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 ## Introduction

 **DaBsu** is a dialog based Spawner Editor for Minecraft Java 1.21.6+.
 It is designed for map makers to manage a large amount of spawners conveniently and visually.
-DaBsu's quick edit allows users to conveniently modify a single spawner or a family of spawners, and DaBsu's batch edit allows you select multiple spawners in highly comprehensive ways and edit them at the same time.
+DaBsu's quick edit allows users to conveniently modify a single spawner or a family of spawners, and DaBsu's batch edit allows you select multiple spawners in highly comprehensive ways and edit them together.

 ## Language

 DaBsu comes with support of multi-language.
-When a player joins the server for the first time, the data pack will ask them to select their language (currently supports `en` and `zh_cn`), or one may change their language by executing ``.
+When a player joins the server for the first time, the data pack will ask them to select their language (currently supports `en` and `zh_cn`), or one may change their language by executing `function dabsu:lang`.

 ## Get a DaBsu Wand

-Most functions of DaBsu is triggered with a **DaBsu Wand**.
+Most functions of DaBsu are triggered with a **DaBsu Wand**.
 To obtain one, run **any** of the following commands:

 ```mcfunction
 function #dabsu:a
 function dabsu:a
 function dabsu:wand
 ```
-Alternativly, if you installed the "...With Fast Dialog" version, press `G` and open DaBsu's Quick Dialog Actions, then select `Obtain DaBsu Debug Stick`.
+Alternatively, if you installed the "...With Fast Dialog" version, press `G` and open DaBsu's Quick Dialog Actions, then select `Obtain DaBsu Debug Stick`.

 * Holding the wand and **Sneak + Right Click** will open **DaBsu Main Menu**.
-* Holding the wand and looks at a spawner displays information of that spawner.
+* Holding the wand and look at a spawner displays information of that spawner.
 * To get rid of the wand, **Sneak + Q**.

 ## Features